David Platt

-David Andrew Platt (born 10 June 1966) is an English former professional football coach and player, who played as a midfielder.
+David Andrew Platt (born 10 June 1966) is an English retired football coach and player who played as a midfielder.

 Born in Chadderton, Lancashire, Platt began his career as an apprentice at Manchester United before moving to Crewe Alexandra, where he began building a reputation as a goal-scoring midfielder.
 At the age of 22, he signed for Aston Villa and gained the attention of the England manager Bobby Robson, with whom he soon made his debut.
-At the 1990 World Cup, Platt increased his reputation with impressive performances, and by scoring goals with his head and feet.
+At the 1990 World Cup, Platt increased his reputation with his performances, and by scoring goals with his head and feet.
 According to Rob Bagchi in The Guardian, Platt "seized Bryan Robson's role with riveting aplomb."
 His performances in the World Cup earned him a move to Serie A club Bari in 1991.

 In 1992, Platt moved to Juventus, where he spent one season.
-Platt continued scoring goals for England, playing in Euro 92 and 96.
+Platt continued scoring goals for England, playing in Euro 1992, and Euro 1996 on home soil.
 (England failed to qualify for the 1994 FIFA World Cup.)
 In 1993, he moved to Sampdoria where he stayed for two seasons before he returned to England to join Arsenal.
 Platt was at the London club for three years, featuring in the Arsenal side that won the Premier League and FA Cup Double in 1998.

 Platt went on to manage Sampdoria and Nottingham Forest, as well as England's Under-21 team.
 He later became a coach with Manchester City.

 Club career

 Manchester United and Crewe Alexandra

 Platt signed for Manchester United as an apprentice on leaving school in 1982, having been spotted playing for Chadderton.
 He accepted manager Ron Atkinson's offer of a professional contract at the start of the 1984–85 season, but was given a free transfer on 23 February 1985 without ever playing for the Manchester United first team.

 Dario Gradi then signed Platt for Crewe Alexandra in the Fourth Division.
 He quickly established himself in the first team at Gresty Road as a strong-running, free-scoring midfielder.
-He played 156 games in the Fourth Division, and scored 56 goals, over the next three years.
-In the FA Cup he played three games, scoring one goal.
+He played 134 games in the Fourth Division, scoring 55 goals, over the next three years.
+In the FA Cup, he played three games, scoring one goal.
 In the League Cup he played four games, scoring four goals.